Handoff Strategies

 share_context: true

-- from: Concierge
+- from_agent: Concierge

-to: CardRecommendation
+to_agent: CardRecommendation

 type: discrete # Seamless handoff